eriksjolund/podman/docs/source/markdown/podman-remote.1.md

 **containers.conf** (`$HOME/.config/containers/containers.conf`)

-Podman has builtin defaults for command line options.
+Podman has built-in defaults for command line options.
 These defaults can be overridden using the containers.conf configuration files.

 Users can modify defaults by creating the `$HOME/.config/containers/containers.conf` file.
-Podman merges its builtin defaults with the specified fields from this file, if it exists.
+Podman merges its built-in defaults with the specified fields from this file, if it exists.
 Fields specified in the users file override the built-in defaults.

-Podman uses builtin defaults if no containers.conf file is found.
+Podman uses built-in defaults if no containers.conf file is found.

 ## SEE ALSO
 **[podman(1)](podman.1.md)**, **[podman-system-service(1)](podman-system-service.1.md)**, **[containers.conf(5)](https://github.com/containers/common/blob/main/docs/containers.conf.5.md)**